5 from 1 vote

 Instructions

-• Place in an airtight container and store any leftover in the fridge for up to 1 week.
+• Cover with plastic wrap, or place the spicy mayo in an airtight container and store in the fridge for up to 1 week.

 Notes